 9. Official Languages

-The working language f or the meetings of the Executive Committee and General Meeting is English.
-Executive Committee may change language for the meetings if needed.
+The working language for the Executive Committee meetings and General Meetings is English.
+If necessary, the Executive Committee may change the meeting language.

-10. Relationship with the ICA Board and ICA Secretariat
+10. Relationship with the ICA Board and ICAO Secretariat

-The ICAO will shape the closest collaboration with the ICA Board and ICA Secretariat.
-Upon their request the ICAO may represent ICA in dealings with International, Governmental and Non-Governmental bodies, more specifically with organizations involved in agricultural activities.
+The ICAO will shape the closest collaboration with the ICA Board and ICA Global Office.
+Upon their request the ICAO may represent ICA in dealings with international, governmental and non-governmental bodies, but more specifically with organizations involved in agricultural activities.

-- The Board will adopt a budget for ICAO each calendar year, for the approval of the ICA, showing the expected allocation to ICAO of ICA subscriptions, revenues and in-kind contributions from any other source and planned expenditures, whether cash or in-kind.
+- The Executive Committee will adopt a budget for the ICAO each calendar year, for the approval of the ICA, showing the expected allocation to the ICAO of ICA subscriptions, revenues and in-kind contributions from any other source and planned expenditures, whether cash or in-kind.

 - All expenses incurred as a result of attendance at meetings shall be borne by member organizations.
-However, the President, at his discretion, can finance some travel expenses of member organizations if he receive a request from them.
+However, the President may use his discretion to finance the travel expenses of the delegates should he receive such requests.